MiriamLL/QualityCheck/README.md

 <br> - `DETECTION_STEP`: At least 20% of the screenings should be
 reviewed.
 The initial screener and the auditor are expected to achieve a minimum of 90% agreement in detection. <br> - `ACTIVITY`: Check that its filled for all observation.
-NAs are only allowed for abiotic structures.
+0s are only allowed for abiotic structures.
 In general a balanced proportion between flying and swimming is expected.<br> - `AGE_CLASS` and `AGE_YEAR`: Check that the information is plausible.<br> - `LAT_OBJECT` and `LON_OBJECT`: Used to plot the